testissimo/testissimo.github.io/documentation/selectors.md

-As a cheat-sheet we like to use this website, where you can find a full description of CSS selectors capabilities **[CSS selectors reference](https://www.w3schools.com/cssref/css_selectors.asp)** Testissimo supports all of CSS3 selectors and adds custom, extended syntax to fulfill all searching needs.
+As a cheat-sheet we like to use this website, where you can find a full description of CSS selectors capabilities **[CSS selectors reference](https://www.w3schools.com/cssref/css_selectors.asp)** Testissimo supports many useful CSS3 selectors and adds custom, extended syntax to fulfill all searching needs.
+Read below to discover more.

 ## Selector Combinators